The Specker Challenge Game (SCG)

 The SCG is a twenty-first century computer-science version of the sixteenth century Renaissance Mathematical Contests in Italy: Renaissance Mathematical Contests, Local Copy: Renaissance Mathematical Contests.
 The mathematicians challenged each other by posing hard problems to the other party and solving the hard problems posed to them.
 The modern version is played on the web and has the computer scientists create a self-sufficient agent that survives in a virtual world inhabited by agents produced by their peers.

-Once a domain is chosen, for example the Maximum Boolean Constraint Satisfaction Problem (Maximum Boolean CSP) with relation set hypotheses, the game is about analyzing the hypotheses.
+Once a domain is chosen, for example the Maximum Boolean Constraint Satisfaction Problem (Maximum Boolean CSP) with relation set claims, the game is about analyzing the claims.
 This requires specific mathematical and algorithmic skills.
-For example, for the Maximum Boolean CSP with relation set hypotheses, the game is about solving min-max problems, probability, algorithms and complexity (linear programming, recurrence relations, NP-completeness), combinatorics (combinations and permutations), abstract interpretation, maximizing and minimizing functions, Shannon decomposition etc. Besides being a tool to develop and evaluate new computational processes, SCG is an ideal game for an undergraduate capstone course or a graduate refresher course on basic CS topics.
+For example, for the Maximum Boolean CSP with relation set claims, the game is about solving min-max problems, probability, algorithms and complexity (linear programming, recurrence relations, NP-completeness), combinatorics (combinations and permutations), abstract interpretation, maximizing and minimizing functions, Shannon decomposition etc. Besides being a tool to develop and evaluate new computational processes, SCG is an ideal game for an undergraduate capstone course or a graduate refresher course on basic CS topics.

 The version of SCG, called SCG secret, turns combinatorial maximization problems whose decision version is in NP, into interesting Artificial Markets.